CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <h2> Parallel Text Sources</h2>

-<p>Many translations of the Bible have been made for less-resourced and endangered languges, so if you looking for data for a less-resourced languages, searching for Bible translaion can be a good place to start.
-For preparing data for Joey NMT in Tohono O'odham I used the "Jiosh Wechij O'ohana" English to Tohono O'odham translation of the New Testament from Wycliffe Bible Translators, Inc. "Jiosh Wechij O'ohana" can be viewed by following this link:<br> https://ebible.org/find/details.php?id=oodNT
+<p>Many translations of the Bible have been made for less-resourced and endangered languges.
+If you looking for data for a less-resourced languages, searching for Bible translaion can be a good place to start.
+For preparing data for Joey NMT in Tohono O'odham I used the "Jiosh Wechij O'ohana" English to Tohono O'odham translation of the New Testament from Wycliffe Bible Translators, Inc. The English to Tohono O'odham translation of the New Testament "Jiosh Wechij O'ohana" can be viewed by following this link: https://ebible.org/find/details.php?id=oodNT
 </p>

 <h2> Expected Format</h2>

- <p>This parallel text is provided in verses.
+ <p>The text below is parallel text is provided from scripture verses.
 The text of the source language is first, followed by the target language.
 Triple bars are used to divide the two languages.
-This is an example of the first 3 parallel verses in the train set after being processed.
+This is an example of the first 3 parallel verses in the train set after being correctly preprocessed.
 </p>

 <pre><code> I'm always thanking God for you because of the grace of God given to you in Christ Jesus. ||| Chum ani hekid ab si hoꞌigeꞌid g Jiosh em-hekaj.
 Ab amt i s-wohoch g Christ.
 T g Jiosh ab i em-mah g geꞌe i wehmtadag.